Calflora Logo Calflora provides information on wild California plants for conservation, education, and appreciation.

 m02 Coastal Salt Marsh

-m03 Freshwater Marsh (note: this has been expanded to include all freshwater wetlands)
+m03 Freshwater Marsh (note: expanded to include all freshwater wetlands)

 m04 Northern Coastal Scrub